ridhaginanjar/data-engineering-zoomcamp/week-1/docker-SQL/README.md

 ```

 # Step 2: SQL
-After we already know about docker, now we will get introduce from SQL.
+After we already know about docker, now we will get introduce to SQL.

 We use **PostgreSQL** as Database